PHOTOGRAPHER | VISUAL STORYTELLER | EDUCATOR

 Self-Portrait, 2020

-Photography has the unique power to drive social change, igniting action and fostering a deeper, shared understanding of our world.
-Within every frame I make lies an opportunity to amplify unheard voices and uncover essential truths.
-To be portrayed with dignity and respect is an empowering step forward — for each person and for our collective story.
+Photography holds a unique power to drive social change, ignite action, and deepen our shared understanding of the world.
+Each photograph I make is an opportunity to amplify unheard voices and reveal essential truths.
+Being portrayed with dignity and respect is an empowering step forward — for each person, and for our collective story.

 -